weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 <CautionSchemaDeleteAll />

-Download the dataset below to your working directory and let's get going!
+Download the dataset below to your working directory, and you will be ready to get started 😊.

 <p>
   <DownloadButton link="https://raw.githubusercontent.com/weaviate/weaviate-examples/main/jeopardy_small_dataset/jeopardy_tiny.json">Download jeopardy_tiny.json</DownloadButton>